cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 A [binding](/pages/functions/bindings/) allows your application to interact with Cloudflare developer products, such as [KV](/kv/reference/how-kv-works/), [Durable Object](/durable-objects/), [R2](/r2/), and [D1](/d1/).

-There are two ways to interact with Cloudflare bindings: locally and remotely.
+Cloudflare bindings must be set up for local and remote development.

-### Access bindings locally
+### Set up local bindings

-To access bindings locally, you'll use the `setupDevBindings` function provided by `@cloudflare/next-on-pages/next-dev`.
-This function allows you to specify bindings that will work locally, and can be accessed the same way remote bindings are.
+To set up bindings for use in local development, you will use the `setupDevBindings` function provided by `@cloudflare/next-on-pages/next-dev`.
+This function allows you to specify bindings that work locally, and are accessed the same way remote bindings are.

 For example to work with a KV binding locally, you need to open `next.config.js` and add: